enasequence/read_docs/retrieval/general-guide/data-classes.rst

 Sequence Data Classes
 =====================

-The ENA archives and displays many different classes of nucleotide sequence.
-These sequences are separate to the standard raw read or assembly formats listed in the `General Guide <../>`_ and these records are meant to represent specific coding/non-coding regions or individual targeted, assembled and annotated sequences as opposed to capturing the whole genomic material of an organism.
+The ENA archives and displays different classes of nucleotide sequence.
+These sequences are separate to the standard raw read or assembly formats listed in the `General Guide <../>`_ and these records hold specific coding/non-coding regions or individual targeted, assembled and annotated sequences as opposed to capturing the whole genomic material of an organism.